tum-ens/urbs/doc/mathdoc.rst

                     if process == pro],
         doc='Commodities consumed by process by site, e.g. (Mid,PV,Solar)')

-Where; ``r_in`` represents the process input ratio.
+Where: ``r_in`` represents the process input ratio.

 Process Output Tuples
 ^^^^^^^^^^^^^^^^^^^^^
-Process output tuples represents commodities generated by processes.
+Process output tuples represent commodities generated by processes.
 These are represented by the set :math:`C_{vp}^\text{out}`.
 A member :math:`c_{vp}^\text{out}` in set :math:`C_{vp}^\text{out}` is a commodity :math:`c` generated by the process :math:`p` in site :math:`v`.
 For example, `(Mid,PV,Elec)` is interpreted as the commodity `Elec` is generated by the process `PV` in the site `Mid`.